 Dual Degree Master's Program (with Tufts Gordon Institute)

 Develop your innovation, leadership and management skills and build your technical depth with the Dual Degree Master's Program.
-You’ll earn two degrees: an M.S. offered by the Department of Computer Science, and an M.S.
-Innovation & Management (MSIM).
-You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost.
-Contact email@example.com for more information.
+You’ll earn two degrees: an MS offered by the Department of Computer Science, and an MS in Innovation & Management (MSIM).
+You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost with a guaranteed $20,000 tuition discount.